The table below explains terms and abbreviations used throughout this document that are unique to this product:

 Asynchronous Replication Orchestration

-Asynchronous replication orchestration is performed by JetStream for GCE Disaster Recovery Orchestration to enable disaster recovery on GCE.
+Asynchronous replication orchestration is performed by Google Compute Engine Disaster Recovery by JetStream to enable disaster recovery on GCE.

 AROVA